XRByte/HEAinstaller/README.md

   >  chmod u+x install-heasoft.sh
   > ```
-- Run it. *Note: You will be asked for your super user password*
+- Run it. *Note: You will be asked for your super user password* You will also be prompted if you want the installation process output to be dumped in an extra log file.
+The default value is "no" and is used if there is no input

   > ```console
   >  ./install-heasoft.sh